Skip to content

 The dashboard polls this endpoint to determine whether the backend is reachable and shows a coloured status dot (🟢 online / 🔴 offline).

-If pingEndpoint is not configured, the backend is assumed online and the status dot is hidden.
+If pingEndpoint is not configured, no request is made and the backend is assumed to be online — the status dot always shows 🟢 green.

 WebSocket Protocol